Handmade With Love,

 Carman is just one of many talented artisans who work with Finger Puppets Inc., making "ThumbThings Handmade Finger Puppets."
 Most live in the rural areas of Puno (Peru) at an altitude of 13,000 ft. above sea level.
 They take care of their families, tend livestock, work in agriculture, and knit.
 They are lively women, and are fighters who have a strong desire to improve their situation in life.

 Part of our mission is also to inspire people to think about their everyday purchases and about how choosing responsibly made products can change the world.
 Each finger puppet is handmade by women's artisan collectives in rural Peru and every purchase supports subsistence communities.
-We are certified by Green America and Green Plus.org, and a member of 1% For The Planet.
+We are certified by Green America and Green Plus.org.

 From The People Who Invented Sustainable Living...